get ready to paint

 Paint the Details

 paint the details

-A good rule of thumb is to always use the largest brush possible.
+A good rule of thumb when you are learning how to paint a hummingbird is to always use the largest brush possible.
 This gives your painting more freedom.
 In this case because the details were so small, I switched to a 1/4" brush.